5th Street Children and Youth Chorus

 to be etransfered to ali@5thstreet.ca

-In cases where it is not affordable we will subsidize.
-The second 8 week session will start Jan.
-24. and at the
+In cases where it is not affordable we will help subsidize.

 Joining a youth chorus and learning singing can offer numerous benefits for children and youth, both in terms of personal development and musical growth.